larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.

-Different people have different responsibilities.
+Different people have different moderation responsibilities:

-**Participants** should always behave in a manner discussed in
+- **Participants** should always behave in a manner discussed in
 {{genphil}}.
 They are also encouraged to report disruptive behavior directed at them or someone else to an administrator of the respective forum **and** the moderators.

-**Administrators** are primarily responsible for managing their fora in accordance with guidance developed by the moderators and approved by the IESG.
+- **Administrators** are primarily responsible for managing their fora in accordance with guidance developed by the moderators and approved by the IESG.
 As such, they shall address reports of disruptive behavior in a timely fashion, apprising moderators of their disposition.
 For a Working Group, the chairs should perform moderation in a way that obviates the need for moderator team involvement.

-**Moderators** are responsible for establishing processes to address moderation needs across all IETF fora, both present and future.
+- **Moderators** are responsible for establishing processes to address moderation needs across all IETF fora, both present and future.
 They are a resource that the community can use to address disruptive behavior.

   Moderators may take actions when administrators do not respond to reports in a timely fashion.
 Their first action should generally be to attempt to contact and advise the relevant administrators.
 They should only take